 By Ali Ismail

-All of this has started due to the simple wish of making a proper car 3D model and render, car surfaces being highly reflective require high precision 3D modeling, and making sure the surfaces are as smooth as possible.
+I have ventured into this subject through the simple wish of making a proper car 3D model and render, the desire to fix a reflection artifact had led me into a somewhat deep rabbit hole, car surfaces being highly reflective; require high precision 3D modeling, and making sure the surfaces are as smooth as possible.

-We will start with basic simple artifacts then move to more advance levels, and use a flow check map (zebra stripe diagnostic) to see if your surface will reflect properly.
+We will start with basic simple artifacts then move to a more advanced level, and use a flow check map (zebra stripe diagnostic) to see if your surface will reflect properly.

 We have created this video over here which sums up most of the the material below: